citp/privacy-policy-historical/m/me/met/metamorphozis.com.md

-> *The following text is extracted and transformed from the metamorphozis.com privacy policy that was archived on 2011-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111208195410id_/http%3A//www.metamorphozis.com/privacy_policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the metamorphozis.com privacy policy that was archived on 2012-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120614020537id_/http%3A//www.metamorphozis.com/privacy_policy.php) for the most accurate reproduction.*

-# Free Website Templates, Free Web Templates, Flash Templates, Web Design Tutorials, Flash Tutorials, Promotion Tutorials
+# Free Website Templates, Free Web Templates, Flash Templates, Website Templates, Website Design

 Do You Like Our Website?
 Share With Others!